Talk To Our Advisors

 WHAT IS A PARTNERSHIP?

-As per section 4 of the partnership act 1932, the partnership is the relationship between persons who have shared the profits of a business carried on by all or any of them acting for all.
-The one who has entered into a partnership with another are called individually, "partners" and collectively "a firm", and the name under which their business is carried on is called the "firm-name"
+Amongst the multiple form under which business can be registered, partnership firms registration online depict a setup where persons involved in the business agree to share the profits of a business carried on by all or any of them acting for all.
+Persons who have entered into partnership with one another are called individually “partners” and collectively a “firm”, and the name under which their business is carried on is called the “firm name”.

 Minimum Legal Requirements